bmink/microarcade/README.md

 * 1x [4-pin right-angle USB C cable](https://a.co/d/cTP49Ir)

-The reason there's a separate clock module is that I wanted `microarcade` to be able to function as a desktop clock so needed something that can keep time when the device is turned off.
+The reason there's a separate clock module is that I wanted `microarcade` to be able to function as a desktop clock as well so I needed something that can keep time when the device has no power.

 ## Wiring diagram